hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 ```

 Different from combiners, reducer tend to switch threads if running out of data to prevent blocking threads
 from the JobTracker configuration.
-They are rescheduled the moment new data to process arive but unlikely
+They are rescheduled at a later point when new data to process arives but
-to be executed on the same thread as before so some volatility of the internal state might be necessary.
+unlikely to be executed on the same thread as before.
+Due to this fact some volatility of the internal state
+might be necessary.

 ### Collator